-We see qualitatively in Fig. 5 that our method is able to detect the same folds consistently and produce consistent segmentations over a sequence of 5 consecutive video frames.
+We see qualitatively in Fig. 7 that our method is able to detect the same folds consistently and produce consistent segmentations over a sequence of 5 consecutive video frames.
+These are frames 41-45 of the 204 frames in the sequence linked in section 6.2.1 and in the caption of Fig. 7.